prmudgal/documentManagement/README.md

 # documentManagement

+Copyright (c) 2016 Priyanka Mudgal

+This Project is document Management System which gives the facility to upload/store/download the documents.

+This code is available under the "MIT License".
+Please see the file LICENSE in this distribution for license terms.
 This document contains the instructions to deploy & start  the project.

+PROJECT DESCRIPTION: This project is a document Management System where the users are able to login with their login credentials, can upload the documents and once they are uploaded, the documents are stored in the repository.
+Later the user can see the complete list of documents they have uploaded and they have the facility to download the documents on their local systems.

+Author: Priyanka Mudgal

+PROJECT NAME: Document Management System

+CONTACT INFORMATION: pmudgal@pdx.edu

+License Information: Please check the below link to get the file license in this distribution.
+Link:https://github.com/prmudgal/documentManagement/blob/opensource/LICENSE

+Source Code: The source code can be found at the following repository Link for repository: https://github.com/prmudgal/documentManagement/tree/opensource/MaProDMS

+BUILD INSTRUCTIONS:

 Softwares/Installations required:
 1) Download mongodb from "https://www.mongodb.com/download-center#community"